-The Councils budget is £4.4m with £3.4 million coming from the precept.
+The Councils budget in 22/23 is £4.4m with £3.2 million coming from the precept.
 The precept is the proportion of your Council Tax that comes to the Town Council.
-This equates to about £144 a year for the average house in Weymouth.
-The Council is proud that it has not increased the Council tax in the past two years for service delivery and inflationary rises and has instead been able to find the additional money it needs from efficiency savings and working in new and innovative ways.
+This equates to about £141 a year for the average house in Weymouth.
+The Council is proud to have reduced its portion of the Council tax by 5% in the past year..